mtho-ngoza/mzansigig/INFRASTRUCTURE_SETUP.md

 Last Updated: [DATE]

 ## 1. Acceptance of Terms
-By accessing Kasigig, you agree to these terms...
+By accessing MzansiGig, you agree to these terms...

 ## 2. Service Description
-Kasigig is a platform connecting employers with workers...
+MzansiGig is a platform connecting employers with workers...

 ## 3. User Accounts
 - Workers must be 18+ years old